 I seriously hope you have a change of heart about this idea because you are being unfair and feelings will be hurt.
 Ya' think no one will see through your scheme as only the "family" gets the good gifts?

 I understand that you might want to give the nicer gifts to your family members, but this is a bad plan of action and a very rude way to treat guests.
-Again, you are being unfair and feelings will be hurt and someone will see you in a very unflattering light.
-Seriously, people will pick up on your favoritism and nothing you want to hide will remain hidden.
-Deceit is always displayed in the end.

 Why not make all the contest prizes equal in value, enjoy a fair contest, and find another way to distribute the gift cards to family members only?
 Just be honest in your approach and everyone will have a happier holiday, you included!

 My apologies if I misunderstood your original post.
 I just looked at the issue as you hosting a game at your daughter's house that included invited guests of family members.
 Thanks for responding because you let me know of another point of view.
 Regardless, I would try to avoid any activities at this event that favors the family over the non-family guests and simply reserve the special gifts for a more intimate family setting.

 Obviously I didn't express my sentiments as well as I should have, but my point was only to emphasize that many holiday "guests" don't mind taking a back seat to traditional family routines, but nobody appreciates being "duped" with a preconceived method of giving the good stuff to the most favored.
 You stated this was not your intent, so I believe you.

 None-the-less, your motives are questionable.
 Is a $10 gift card (x3) really worth such a "fixed" party game?
 I just can't get past the fact that you really want to exclude guests from a fair game/contest.